Chapter 1: Defining International Relations Through Global Disasters and Film

 1.4: Using Global Disasters and Film to Frame International Relations

-Sometimes, the world of international relations can feel as complex as a blockbuster movie—only with fewer superheroes and a lot more paperwork.
+Sometimes, the world of international relations can feel as complex as a blockbuster movie—only with fewer superheroes and a lot more diplomats.
 In this book, though, we’ll shake things up by using some of your favorite disaster and sci-fi films as a lens to understand global issues.
 To start, we will examine the foundational concepts of international relations in Chapter 2 (theories) and Chapter 3 (the state).
 By drawing on popular movies like World War Z and The Hunger Games, we’ll explore how global crises play out in a fictional setting, helping us make sense of real-life concepts in these two chapters.
 Afterwards, each unit of this book will explore one major theme in international relations from a unique security related angle, connecting it to familiar stories and scenarios that make the abstract concepts much more relatable.
 So, if you’ve ever wondered how superheroes or alien invasions could teach you about world politics, buckle up—we’re about to dive into some cinematic chaos.

 The next three units of this textbook are centered different concepts of security.
 Why focus on security to understand international relations?
 Because security is the heartbeat of global politics—it’s the need for survival, stability, and protection that drives nations, organizations, and people.
 Whether facing human-made threats or natural disasters, security shapes the way countries behave, helping us grasp why they take certain actions on the world stage.
 From preventing wars to managing pandemics, security concerns are what often push countries to cooperate, form alliances, or even compete.
 By focusing on security, we see how the common goal of staying safe can mean vastly different things depending on who’s involved and what’s at stake.